 In Year 7 some full Scholarships are offered at the discretion of the Scholarship Panel.
 For Year 10, only part Scholarships are offered and their value is again determined by the Scholarship Panel.

-Why do I have to pay a $120 Application Fee?
+Why do I have to pay an Application Fee?

-Does my son/daughter have to sit the academic examination if he/she is applying for the Music Scholarship?
+Does my child have to sit the academic examination if they are applying for the Music or Co-Curricular Scholarship?